Memorials to the dead are common in most human cultures. When the dead are connected with a TV show or movie

 - During Season 5 of Canada's Worst Driver, a contestant's brother-in-law was killed by a careless driver.
 The contestant was allowed to leave (though not graduate), and the episode ended with video clips of the other contestants talking about their own "failures to yield"note , a memorial card, and Silent Credits.

-- Parodied on Real Time with Bill Maher with "A Farewell to Douchebags", a montage made after election cycles of unpopular politicians and political figures who lost during that cycle.
+- Parodied on Real Time with Bill Maher with "A Farewell to Douchebags", a montage made after election cycles of unpopular politicians and political figures who fell from grace during that cycle.

 - Played straight with Richard Jeni and Christopher Hitchens' deaths, as Bill featured montages of their previous appearances on this show and his previous show Politically Incorrect.